 We are the Wildkats

 Mighty as can be.

 We will charge on to Victory.

 So raise up your hands

 Up very high.

 Our boys (students) will raise the score

 Up to the sky.

 We are the WILDKATS.

 Our team is better

+Our team is better

 Better than the rest.

 We'll do our best to try

 Because that's the kind we are.

 We're the WILDKATS of St Mary's School-Rah Rah!